Meenakshi5055/mastering_html/lists.md

 *Or else press full-stop (" . ") to run the code, it directly takes you to the VS-Code.*

-- Use them for precise, structured key-value pairings where information is directly linked.
+- Use description list for precise, structured key-value pairings where information is directly linked.
 Like glossaries, metadata, FAQ pages.

-- Avoid them when data is narrative, sequential, or strictly tabular.
+- Avoid description list when data is narrative, sequential, or strictly tabular.
 Like step-by-step instructions, simple bullet points.

 **Nesting Lists:**
 List inside a list, for better organization.